jleath/Gitlet/proj1/spec/proj1.md

 Finally, add the command below to NgordnetUI.

-    wordlength: plots the length of the average word from start to end
+    wordlength: plots the length of the average word from start to end.

 Try it out and see if the results surprise you.
+If you see any obviously incorrect glitches, recall that ints can only reach 2 billion before overflowing.

 9: Zipf's Law
 =====